clearmatics/zeth/README.md

 ```

 **Note:**
-In order to compile the project on macOS, run:
+In order to compile the project on macOS (see: https://github.com/scipr-lab/libsnark/issues/99), run:
 ```bash
 brew install pkg-config